 - Digital Airspeed Sensor – $65 on JDrones

-It is really important to isolate your flight controller from vibrations from propellers and motors.
+It is really important to isolate your flight controller from vehicle vibrations, such as those caused by propellers and motors.
 We recommend using small amounts of Kyosho Zeal to mount a fiberglass plate holding the FC to the MAV.
 You may also want to try adding mass to the flight control board.
 We have accomplished this by gluing steel washers to the fiberglass mounting plate.

-You may need to experiment with the amount of gel you use, how far apart the gel is spaced, and the amount of mass added to the flight control board.
+You may need to experiment with the amount of gel you use, how far apart the gel is spaced, and the amount of mass added to the FC mounting plate.
 The interaction of these factors is difficult to predict, therefore it takes a little bit of experimentation to get it right.

-The only requirement for the onboard computer is that it runs Linux 16.04, ROS, has at least one USB port, and can be carried by the aircraft.
-We have had success with the following onboard computers, but by no means is this a comprehensive list, it is more by way of suggestion.
+The only requirement for the companion computer is that it runs Linux (Ubuntu LTS versions 16.04 or 18.04), ROS, has at least one USB port, and can be carried by the aircraft.
+We have had success with the following companion computers, but by no means is this a comprehensive list; it is more by way of suggestion.